brooklynrail/brooklynrail-platform/content/events/2020/07/hugh-hayden-with-dr-julie-reiss.md

 summary: Artist Hugh Hayden will discuss their body of work with Rail editor, Dr. Julie Reiss.
 We'll conclude with a poetry reading from Judah Rubin.
 people:
-  - person: dr-julie-reiss
-    event_bio: "Julie Reiss is an art historian who directs a Master's program at Christie's Education.
-Julie has presented papers and chaired panels on issues related to art and climate change at conferences including the College Art Association and the Conference for the Council for European Studies.
-She is the author of From Margin to Center: The Spaces of Installation Art (1999) and the editor of Art, Theory and Practice in the Anthropocene (2018)."
   - person: hugh-hayden
     event_bio: "Hugh Hayden transforms familiar materials to challenge our perceptions of ourselves, others, and the environment.
 Raised in Texas and